alexsin368/GenAIExamples/VisualQnA/docker_compose/intel/cpu/xeon/README.md

 ### Start all the services Docker Containers

+#### Deploy with LVM model locally

-> Before running the docker compose command, you need to be in the folder that has the docker compose yaml file
+Before running the docker compose command, you need to be in the folder that has the docker compose yaml file

 ```bash
 cd GenAIExamples/VisualQnA/docker_compose/intel/cpu/xeon